Sorana Cîrstea: 2012: Ascent to top 30

 Cîrstea began 2012 ranked 60 in the world.
 Her first tournament at Auckland, she lost in the first round to Flavia Pennetta.
 In doubles, she partnered with Darija Jurak of Croatia; they lost their first-round match to Kristina Barrois/Anna-Lena Grönefeld.
 At Hobart, Cîrstea defeated Ksenia Pervak in the first and Bethanie Mattek-Sands in the second.
 In third round, Cîrstea lost to Angelique Kerber despite having two match points.
 In doubles, she paired again with Darija Jurak.
 They beat Kristina Barrois/Jasmin Wöhr in straight sets.
 Cîrstea/Jurak lost in second round to Irina-Camelia Begu/Monica Niculescu.
 At the Australian Open, Cîrstea eliminated sixth seed Sam Stosur.
 In the second round, she beat Urszula Radwańska before she lost to Sara Errani in a match tainted by an early back injury.
 In doubles, Sorana played with Lucie Šafářová again, but they lost to ninth seeds Natalie Grandin/Vladimíra Uhlířová.

 At the Pattaya Open, Cîrstea was seeded seventh.
 She defeated Erika Sema in the first round and then Misaki Doi in the second by the same scoreline.
 In the quarterfinals, she defeated top seeded and world No. 8, Vera Zvonareva, who was forced to retire with a hip injury in the third set.
 She lost in the semifinals to Maria Kirilenko.
 In Doha, Cîrstea beat Jarmila Gajdošová in the first round.
 In the second round, she lost to third seed Samantha Stosur.
 Sorana paired with Anne Keothavong in doubles, but they lost in the first round to Anabel Medina Garrigues and Anastasia Pavlyuchenkova.
-At the Whirlpool Abierto de Monterrey, Cîrstea was the third seed in the tournament and received a wildcard in singles.
-In the first round she defeated Stefanie Vögele in three sets.
-Sorana lost in second round to eventual champion Tímea Babos.
-Cîrstea was the 48th seed at the BNP Paribas Open.
+At the Abierto de Monterrey, Cîrstea was the third seed in the tournament and received a wildcard in singles.
+In the first round, she beat Stefanie Vögele in three sets.
+Sorana lost in the second round to eventual champion Tímea Babos.
+Cîrstea was the 48th seed at the Indian Wells Open.
 She defeated Iveta Benešová in the first round, losing in the second to Agnieszka Radwańska.
-In Miami, she lost a first-round match to wildcard Heather Watson in three sets.
+In Miami, she lost her first-round match to wildcard Heather Watson in three sets.